-- (E) All marijuana product in a medical or marijuana facility must be traceable in the statewide track and trace system at all times: - 1.
+- (E) All marijuana product in a medical or marijuana facility must be traceable in the state-wide track and trace system at all times. - 1.
 All immature plants at least eight (8) inches tall or eight (8) inches wide shall be tagged with traceability information. - 2.
 All packaged marijuana product shall bear a tag with traceability information. - 3.
-Licensees shall place a new package tag on marijuana product any time- - A. A marijuana product changes product category; or - B. The marijuana product is incorporated into a different marijuana product. - (F) Licensees must enter into the statewide track and trace system each day's beginning inventory, harvests, acquisitions, sales, disbursements, remediations, disposals, transfers, deliveries, ending inventory, and any other data necessary to complete the inventory control records in the statewide track and trace system.
-Records will not be considered complete unless all available fields for a particular action are completed, including the identity of the facility agent making the record; - (G) Discrepancies in marijuana product inventory records shall not be corrected by entering an inventory adjustment without first being documented, investigated by management personnel, and reported to the department within twenty-four (24) hours of discovering the discrepancy; - (H) If a licensee identifies a reduction in the amount of marijuana product in the inventory of the facility due to suspected criminal activity by a facility agent, the licensee shall report the facility agent to the department and to the appropriate law enforcement agencies within twenty-four (24) hours of discovering the suspected criminal activity; - (I) Cultivation facility licensees must - - 1.
-Report in the statewide track and trace system all seeds and all plants of any size; - 2.
-Report in the statewide track and trace system, by plant or location- - A. All pesticides, herbicides, fertilizers, and other agricultural chemicals applied to marijuana plants and growing medium during production and processing at its facility; and - B. All ingredients contained in each pesticide, herbicide, fertilizer, and other agricultural chemical applied to the marijuana plants and growing medium during production and processing at its facility; and - 3.
-Provide to the department a monthly physical inventory report that includes all adjustments and adjustment reasons.
-The physical inventory shall be reconciled with the inventory recorded in the statewide track and trace system. - (J) Manufacturing facility licensees shall - - 1.
+Licensees shall place a new package tag on marijuana product any time- - A. A marijuana product changes product category; or - B. The marijuana product is incorporated into a different marijuana product; - (F) Licensees must enter into the state-wide track and trace system each day's beginning inventory, harvests, acquisitions, sales, disbursements, remediations, disposals, transfers, deliveries, ending inventory, and any other data necessary to complete the inventory control records in the state-wide track and trace system.
+Records will not be considered complete unless all available fields for a particular action are completed, including the identity of the facility agent making the record; - (G) Discrepancies in marijuana product inventory records shall not be corrected by entering an inventory adjustment without first being documented, investigated by management personnel, and reported to the department within twenty-four (24) hours of discovering the discrepancy.
+A discrepancy is a situation where the marijuana product may not be accounted for physically or in the state-wide track and trace system; - (H) If a licensee identifies a reduction in the amount of marijuana product in the inventory of the facility due to suspected criminal activity by a facility agent, the licensee shall report the facility agent to the department and to the appropriate law enforcement agencies within twenty-four (24) hours of discovering the suspected criminal activity; - (I) Licensees must provide to the department a monthly physical inventory report that includes all adjustments and adjustment reasons and that demonstrates the physical inventory reconciles with the inventory recorded in the statewide track and trace system; - (J) Cultivation licensees must - - 1.
+Report in the state-wide track and trace system all seeds and all plants of any size; and - 2.
+Report in the state-wide track and trace system, by plant or location $-\,$ - A. All pesticides, herbicides, fertilizers, and other agricultural chemicals applied to marijuana plants and growing medium during production and processing at its facility; and - B. All ingredients contained in each pesticide, herbicide, fertilizer, and other agricultural chemical applied to the marijuana plants and growing medium during production and processing at its facility. - (K) Manufacturing licensees shall - - 1.
 Establish and maintain a perpetual inventory system that documents the flow of all non-marijuana materials through the manufacturing process; - 2.
-Establish procedures to reconcile the raw marijuana material with the finished product on the basis of each process lot; - 3.
-Record in the statewide track and trace system all active and inactive ingredients in each final manufactured product; - 4.
-Record in the statewide track and trace system the serving or, in the case of medical marijuana product, dosage amounts for each final manufactured product; and - 5.
-Provide to the department a monthly physical inventory report that includes all adjustments and adjustment reasons.
-The physical inventory shall be reconciled with the inventory recorded in the statewide track and trace system. - (K) Dispensary licensees shall be responsible for ensuring that every amount of marijuana product sold or disbursed to a consumer, qualifying patient, or primary caregiver is immediately recorded in the statewide track and trace system.
+Establish procedures to reconcile the raw marijuana material with the finished product on the basis of each process lot: - 3.
+Record in the state-wide track and trace system all active and inactive ingredients in each final manufactured product; and - 4.
+Record in the state-wide track and trace system the serving or, in the case of medical marijuana product, dosage amounts for each final manufactured product. - (L) Dispensary licensees shall be responsible for ensuring that every amount of marijuana product sold or disbursed to a consumer, qualifying patient, or primary caregiver is immediately recorded in the state-wide track and trace system.
 Amounts of marijuana product shall be recorded -